mwanjiru12/react-hooks-fetch-crud-code-along/README.md

     the ID and body of the request, and access the updated item in the response
 - Update Z state
-  - Send the item from the fetch response to the `ShoppingList` component, and set state by creating a new array which contains the updated item in place of the old item
+  - Send the item from the fetch response to the `ShoppingList` component, and set state by creating a new array by replacing the old item with our updated item

 ### Deleting Items